AliciaFrederick/choice-and-chance/content/Game.md

 #### Point Costs

 Skills:
-New Skill 3
+New Skill = 3
-Skill Improvement 1 per
+Improvement = 1 per

 Talents:
-New Talent 4 (max 2)
+New Talent = 4 (max 2)

 Forms:
-Improvement (+1 to TN) 1 each
+Improvement (+1 to TN) = 1 each
-Augment - 3 Improvements (+1 to base damage, duration or targets, OR increase base distance by one category).
+Augment (increase base damage, duration, targets or distance by one category) = 3 Improvements.

-Form Creation:
+Form Manifestation:
-Spell effect 3
+Base spell effect = 3
 Increase Distance by 1 zone = 2
 Increase Duration by 1 category = 2
 Increase Damage by 1 = 2
 Increase Targets by 1 = 2

 #### Skills List